|

 It has several peaks of over 3,000', the tallest of which are Morne Diablotin (4,747') and Morne Trois Pitons (4,600').

 Dominica is perhaps most famous for its tropical rainforest, and the many rivers and waterfalls which result from the high rainfall in the interior.
 Moreover, it is widely acknowledged to be both one of the best dive sites and a prime whale watching location in the region (if not world).
-In addition, its volcanic origins manifest themselves most noticably in the Boiling Lake (one of the largest of its kind in the world) and many other smaller fumaroles around the island (including at least one underwater).
+In addition, its volcanic origins manifest themselves most noticeably in the Boiling Lake (one of the largest of its kind in the world) and many other smaller fumaroles around the island (including at least one underwater).

 There are a number of National parks or reserves on the island.
 The 17,000 acre Morne Trois Pitons National Park contains perhaps the majority of Dominica's above-water famous sights - several crater lakes and waterfalls, including the Emerald Pool.

-The Northern Forest Reserve is another fine example of oceanic rainforest and is also famous as the home of Dominica's national bird, the rare Sisserou Parrot.
+The Northern Forest Reserve is another fine example of oceanic rain forest and is also famous as the home of Dominica’s national bird, the rare Sisserou Parrot.
 The Cabrits National Park, just north of Portsmouth, is home to the partly-restored Fort Shirley.
-It is also a marine reserve, and it is hoped the area around Scott's Head/Soufriere at the south-western tip of the island will also be declared a marine reserve in the near future.
+It is also a marine reserve, and it is hoped the area around Scott’s Head/Soufriere at the south-western tip of the island will also be declared a marine reserve in the near future.